 Don’t kid yourself thinking that you will be able to read an outdated text book and be able to perform at your best when your test date comes up.
 You won’t be able to unless you have studied properly.
 In order to fully cover the information that the AICPA tests on the exam, you need to get a proper review course.
 Most courses on the market offer a series of different options including video lectures, virtual classrooms, practice exams, multiple choice questions, and practice simulations.
 Without these resources you will not be able to pass the exam on your first try.
 Who knows.
 You might not be able to pass it at all.
 That’s why it’s so important to invest your time and money into a course that will prepare you for the exam day.

 Trust me.
 After you pass, you will be happy that you spent the money on getting a proper prep course because you can finally start your career as a professional certified public accountant.
+You can find more useful CPA exam study tips here.

 You will hear all kinds of stories around the web of people having the secret sauce to passing the certified public accountant examination and how if you follow their simple tips and instructions you will be able to pass the exam without any problems.
 We don’t me to burst your bubble, but no such system works.